 In addition to adding multiple experiments to your cart and clearing your cart, you can also add and remove individual experiments.

-As mentioned before, the search page shows a cart button to the right of experiments.
-This appears filled in for experiments currently in your cart, and as an outline for experiments not in your cart.
+As mentioned before, the search-results page shows a cart button to the right of experiments.
+This button appears filled in for experiments currently in your cart, and as an outline for experiments not in your cart.
 Clicking the cart button of an experiment in your cart removes it from the cart, and the button appears as an outline.
 Clicking the cart button of an experiment not in your cart adds it to your cart, and the button appears filled in.